srichandra707/CSF407_2025_2022A7PS0051H/Excercise3/README.md

 # Exercise 3: Tic-Tac-Toe & Wumpus World Integration

-This project merges the **Tic-Tac-Toe** LLM implementations with a **Wumpus World** system.
-If LLM1 wins the tic-tac-toe matchup, it indicates a stronger agent; that agent then proceeds to act in the Wumpus World environment.
-The program also visualizes agent actions in the Wumpus World and provides risk probabilities in each cell.
+This project merges the **Tic-Tac-Toe** game (using Groq LLMs) with a **Wumpus World** simulation.
+The outcome of the Tic-Tac-Toe trials influences which agent (LLM1 or LLM2) is considered the “best” for the subsequent Wumpus World environment.
+Specifically:
+- **LLM1** uses a best-move approach (winning, blocking, setup).
+- **LLM2** uses a random move approach if it wins.

+After the trials, you specify a Wumpus World size, and the chosen agent strategy is applied to that world.

 ---